udebella/blog/dev/json/java-tests-json.md

 * ~~Jackson can write properties in any order.~~
 * ~~Error message are awful to read when the test fails~~

 That's really a nice library and I invite you to read the readme which is almost the whole documentation you will need.
+If you work with springboot, you don't need to add a dependency as it is already included in the dependency tree :wink:

 ## Cool but I'm using [assertj](https://github.com/joel-costigliola/assertj-core) and I don't like `assertEquals`